 - Heavy Whipping Cream: This is a must for the caramel.
 For the frosting, you could substitute it with either milk or heavy cream.

-Step 2: Dry ingredients.
-In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
+Step 2: In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

-Step 4: Combine the ingredients.
-Alternate adding the flour mixture and the milk to the wet ingredients (flour, milk, flour), whisking just until everything is combined.
+Step 4: Alternate adding the flour mixture and the milk to the wet ingredients (flour, milk, flour), whisking just until everything is combined.

-Step 6: Make the frosting.
-In a large bowl of a stand mixer using the paddle attachment, beat the butter on medium-high speed until smooth.
+Step 7: In the bowl of a stand mixer, beat the butter on high speed until smooth.

-Add the powdered sugar, heavy whipping cream, and vanilla extract and mix on low speed.
-Then pour in a ¼ cup of the cooled salted caramel sauce.
+Add the powdered sugar, heavy whipping cream, vanilla extract, and caramel sauce and mix on low speed until combined.

-Increase the speed to high and mix until smooth and creamy.
+Step 8: Increase the speed to high and mix until the frosting is completely smooth and creamy.

 Use a piping tip to carefully cut out the centers.
 Fill the center of each cupcake with the caramel filling.